nikhil-sinnarkar/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ![7](./webimages/7.jpg)	-	Right-of-way at the next intersection

 Some of the image might be difficult to classify.
 For eg. The second image as there is very little difference form other speed limit signs.
-The fourth image of "No Entry" is similar to "No passing" because in no passing the 2 cars form a kind of horizontal line.
+The fourth image of "No Entry" has many similar features to "STOP" sign, "left turn/right turn" sign.

-#### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
-At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).
+#### Model's predictions on these new traffic signs.

 Here are the results of the prediction: